cybdoom/toy_robot/README.md

 > bundle install

-meaning that You are in the root folder and You have Bundle gem installed (http://bundler.io/)
+meaning You are at the root folder and You have Bundle gem installed (http://bundler.io/)

 # Testing